Bishop of the Eparchy of Saint Maron of Brooklyn

 Father Mansour was elevated to Chorbishop on January 21, 1996 by Bishop John Chedid.
 Between 1998 and 2001, he attended U.C.L.A. as a graduate student in the Near Eastern Languages and Cultures program with special emphasis on Islamic Studies.

-In March, 2001, and at the request of Bishop Robert Shaheen, who was the new Bishop of the Eparchy of Our Lady of Lebanon, Chorbishop Mansour relocated to St. Louis, Missouri remaining in his post as Vicar General and assuming the additional role as Rector of Saint Raymond Cathedral.
+In March, 2001, at the request of Bishop Robert Shaheen, the second Bishop of the Eparchy of Our Lady of Lebanon, Chorbishop Mansour relocated to St. Louis, Missouri remaining in his post as Vicar General and assuming the additional role as Rector of Saint Raymond Cathedral.
 He also taught Spiritual Theology at Kenrick-Glennon Seminary in 2002 and 2003.

 Bishop Mansour is also an active member of the Maronite Synod of Bishops that meets every year in Lebanon.

-The Eparchy of Saint Maron of Brooklyn is composed of 43 parishes and missions, a Seminary in Washington D.C., a Convent in Dartmouth, Mass, and a Monastery in Petersham, Mass..
+The Eparchy of Saint Maron of Brooklyn is composed of 45 parishes and missions, a Seminary in Washington D.C., a Convent in Dartmouth, Mass, and a Monastery in Petersham, Mass. .
 For more information visit www.stmaron.org.